17Skye17/2019WAIC-hackthon-Garbage-Classification/README.md

   ```shell
   python train.py senet154 0 128
   ```
-  Note that for the first time, a scipt in `./pretrainedmodels` will automatically download a model dict file pretrained on ImageNet.
+  **Note**: For the first time, a scipt in `./pretrainedmodels` will automatically download a model dict file pretrained on ImageNet.

 ### 5.3 Evaluation
   ```shell